Levronsky/Decrypt_payment/README.md

 # Decrypt_payment

-Code for training.
+Code for training purposes.
 The program decodes the base64 string